BarbeRousseLibre/hermessenger/README.md

 - Adding support for non-Latin
 - Testing this script on PHP8.3
 - Testing this script on other operating system (such as *BSD or Windows)
+- Adding Robotframework + Selenium2Library tests suits, and how to make it works (and install pip, venv and such)…

 ## How it works